 ADVERTISEMENT

-As the successor to the P-45, the Yamaha P-145 has one more number in the model name, but the instrument itself, in the moderately revised chassis, has become somewhat more compact.
+As the successor to the P-45, the Yamaha P-145 has one more number in the model name, but the instrument, in the moderately revised chassis, has become more compact.
 The keyboard of the type “Graded Hammer Compact”, short GHC, needs less space than the GHS (“Graded Hammer Standard”) in the P-45.

-Thus, an new design was made possible, saving 2.5 centimeters in height and 2.7 centimeters in depth.
-With an 88 key electric piano, this is quite noticeable regarding transportation.
-It weighs only 11 kilograms, despite the heavy hammer action.
+Thus, a new design was made possible, saving 2.5 centimeters in height and 2.7 centimeters in depth.
+With an 88-key electric piano, this is quite noticeable regarding transportation.
+It weighs only 11 kilograms despite the heavy hammer action.

 Next to the sustain pedal jack, there is a DIN jack for a triple pedal – you won’t find it on the predecessor.
 Such a triple pedal belongs to the optionally available stand L-100B and is firmly anchored in it – so the pedals cannot slip away when playing with it.

-In combination with the stand, the Yamaha P-145 looks like a small home piano in a modern slimline look.
+Combined with the stand, the Yamaha P-145 looks like a small home piano with a modern slimline design.
 Still, it’s a pity that the Yamaha P-145 only comes with a simple foot switch instead of a sustain pedal.
 If you want to use the Yamaha P-145 as a mobile electric piano, you should plan on buying a decent sustain pedal.

 Affiliate Links